edinburgh-napier/SET09102/notes/unit10_ethics/security.md

 # Security

+Another critical ethical responsibility is security.
+Engineers are responsible for developing software that is safe and resilient, protecting users from risks such as data breaches, identity theft, and malicious attacks.
+Security involves proactive measures to identify and mitigate vulnerabilities, regular updates, and secure coding practices that help protect both user data and the broader digital ecosystem.

 The CIA triad of Confidentiality, Integrity and Availability illustrated in Fig. 1 is a broad, commonly-used framework for describing system and data security.